 Another way of validating is as follows:

-- What information appears in the payees bank statement?
-Depending on whether the payee is paying in full or via subscription (instalments) the statement descriptor differs:
+What information appears on the Payers bank statement?
+Depending on whether the payer is paying in full or via subscription (instalments) the statement descriptor differs:

 Full Payment Statement info: CZ* [ClubName]